avolution-dream/gen-story/README.md

     - Provide title
     - Provide premise
     - Provide characters and their descriptions
-- [ ] Adding text-to-image prompt in each generated plots
+- [x] Adding text-to-image/video prompt in each generated plots
 - [ ] Add the gradio interface for this one